 Owns Hiring Budget

-At this point you have determined your prospect possess hiring authority, they use IT staffing firms and they possess their own hiring budget.
+At this point you have determined your prospect (hiring manager) possess hiring authority, they use staffing firms and they possess their own hiring budget.
 This prospect is starting to take shape and looking pretty good.
-But wait, you also need to find out what their process is or would be if you were to work together on a real job order.
+But wait, you also need to find out what their interview and hiring process is or would be if you were to work together on a real job order.
 This is where asking sales qualifying questions come into play for qualifying the prospects hiring process.
-To determine the sales qualifying questions you should be asking to qualify your prospect’s hiring process consider the following:
+But first, consider the following:

-Are you O.K. working with prospects in which you have to submit candidates through a VMS, MSP, Recruiter, HR or Procurement and not directly to the hiring manager?
-If yes, are you confident you can build a strong book of business this way?
-Are you confident this is the easiest way and best way to build your book of business?
+- Are you O.K. working with prospects in which you have to submit candidates through a VMS, MSP, Recruiter, HR or Procurement and not directly to the hiring manager?

-Are you O.K. working with prospects in which you have to schedule candidate interviews through their VMS, MSP, Recruiter, HR or Procurement department and not directly with the hiring manager?
-If yes, are you confident you can build a strong book of business this way?
-Are you confident this is the easiest way and best way to build your book of business?
+- Are you O.K. working with prospects in which you have to schedule candidate interviews through their VMS, MSP, Recruiter, HR or Procurement department and not directly with the hiring manager?

-Are you O.K. working with prospects in which you will receive limited or no direct feedback from the hiring manager?
-If yes, are you confident you can build a strong book of business this way?
-Are you confident this is the easiest way and best way to build your book of business?
+- Are you O.K. working with prospects in which you will receive limited or no direct feedback from the hiring manager?

-Your answers to these questions will help you shape and define your qualification criteria for qualifying your ideal buyers.
+Your answers to these questions will help you define your qualification criteria for qualifying your ideal buyers (hiring managers).
 Establishing and adhering to tight qualification guidelines around the hiring process is what separates top performers from average performers.
 One of the many benefits of being in professional sales is you get to pick and choose who you want to do business with.
+That starts with sales qualification and qualifying the hiring managers you call on.

 Competitive Landscape (Competition)